savelka3200/Resume/README.md

 # Anastasiia Savelieva

-MSc Financial Mathematics student (double degree, University of Ulm & Taras Shevchenko National University of Kyiv).
+MSc Financial Mathematics student (double degree: University of Ulm & Taras Shevchenko National University of Kyiv).
 Building toward a data / business analyst role, with a quantitative background and hands-on analytics work in SQL, Python, R and Tableau.